 - The constituents of Tyler County was given a strong message: “Evacuate immediately or die.”
 Late Wednesday Tyler County Emergency Management department posted on Facebook that the level of water in the river would rise.
 The post cautioned that the inhabitants of Mt.
 Neches, Barlow Lake Estates, Works Bluff, and Sheffield Ferry should immediately evacuate.
 In addition, the residents were also warned: “to write their social security numbers in permanent marker on their arm so their bodies can be identified.”

-U.S. leaders including the president undertake some steps to support Texas residents
+U.S. leaders take steps to support Texas residents during Hurricane Harvey

 - Federal officials are looking for ways in order to help Texas residents to overcome storm-ravaged coast.
 On Tuesday President Trump visited Texas.
 According to various reports, he is going to come back to the state this weekend in order to visit Houston which was the most damaged area because of the Harvey.